c3lestin/c3lestin.github.io/_posts/2022-08-30-cisco-cyber-attack.md

 This clearly suggests to me that the team had them on the radar for days or even weeks, learning about the attackers intentions and what's their next move going to be.

 # **Defense IV** – Learn and grasp the attacker real intentions
-Now this is more a technique to better respond than a defensive method, if you have identified attackers within your organization network,  you can turn the situation in your favor by using the compromised asset(s) as a honeypot while in parallel containing (this should be dynamic in nature not linear), this will help identify IOCs (Indicators of Compromises) which your Security Incident Response Team (SIRT) can use to scan the enterprise for other compromised systems.
+Now this is more a technique to better respond than a defensive method, if you have identified attackers inside your organization network,  you can turn the situation in your favor by using the compromised asset(s) as a honeypot while in parallel containing (this should be dynamic in nature not linear), this will help identify IOCs (Indicators of Compromises) which your Security Incident Response Team (SIRT) can use to scan the enterprise for other compromised systems.
 Failure to **properly contain** the incident can and will lead to **improper eradication**.

 To summarize make sure you do :
 - Proper Scoping